What You Need to Know About Tool Grinder, Filer, or Sharpener

 Related Job Titles

-- Die Sharpener
+- Cutting Tool Sharpener

-- Precision Grinder
+- Crankshaft Grinder

 The states with the most job growth for Tool Grinder, Filer, or Sharpener are Georgia, Connecticut, and New Jersey.
 Watch out if you plan on working in Vermont, Missouri, or Michigan.
 These states have the worst job growth for this type of profession.

-Tool Grinder, Filer, or Sharpener Salary
+What is the Average Salary of a Tool Grinder, Filer, or Sharpener

-The typical yearly salary for Tool Grinders, Filers, and Sharpeners is somewhere between $25,090 and $60,740.
+The salary for Tool Grinders, Filers, and Sharpeners ranges between about $25,090 and $60,740 a year.

 Tool Grinders, Filers, and Sharpeners who work in Washington, New Hampshire, or Iowa, make the highest salaries.